militaryinvestor/militaryinvestor.github.io/_posts/2022-04-24-Savings-Deposit-Program.md

 -------------

 ### For More Information:
-If interested, reach out to your deployed finance office.
-If you have additional questions, you can call the SDP customer service number at 1-888-332-7411, then option 4, then 3, then 2, and then 1 (as of 20 Apr 2022).
+If interested, reach out to your deployed finance office to sign up for this program.

+If you have additional questions, you can also call the SDP customer service number at 1-888-332-7411, then option 4, then 3, then 2, and then 1 (as of 20 Apr 2022).

 For more information about this program, the following resources provide additional details on how SDP works:
 - [(Official) DFAS: DoD Savings Deposit Program](https://www.dfas.mil/MilitaryMembers/sdp/)